Relative geometric assembly and mapping cones, Part I: The geometric model and applications: Introduction

 The horizontal maps are the assembly maps (defined respectively in Sections \ref{CWYmap} and \ref{GeoMap}) and the vertical maps are the isomorphisms defined respectively in Theorem \ref{relaassonkhom} and Equation \eqref{definofphicone} in Lemma \ref{cyctoclasses}.

 In a previous version of this paper, we claimed the diagram \eqref{commdiaformu} commutes in general.
 However, there was a gap in the proof.
-We still believe this should hold in general, but can only prove commutativity with additional hypotheses, see Theorem \ref{comDiaGeoVsCWY}; it remains an interesting open question whether these additional hypotheses can be removed.
+We still believe this should hold in general, but since this question is not central to the applications we have in mind we only prove commutativity with additional hypotheses, see Theorem \ref{comDiaGeoVsCWY}.
+It remains an interesting open question whether these additional hypotheses can be removed.